benswinney/kube-homelab-multinode/README.md

 ## 9. Install NFS Storage Provisioner

-To enable automatic provisioning of PersistentStorage for our deployments, I use the NFS Storage Provisioner method, there are many others like Rook.io, OpenEBS, Minio etc, but this one works well for my homelab environment.
-I'll update the README.md in the future with detailed instructions on using other methods.
+To enable automatic provisioning of Persistent Storage for our deployments, I use the NFS Storage Provisioner method, there are many others like Rook.io, OpenEBS, Minio etc, but this one works well for my home lab environment.
+I'll update the README in the future with detailed instructions on using other methods.

 > master01